-- While there is a fair amount of virtual and independent work, EDGE Fellows should have access to reliable transportation throughout the summer for travel around Northeast Ohio for meetings with their host company and their partner, interviewing industry professionals and attending Friday EDGE Fellow meetings which generally take place at different companies throughout the area.
+- While there is a fair amount of virtual and independent work, an EDGE Fellow should have access to reliable transportation throughout the summer for travel around Northeast Ohio for meetings with one’s host company and one’s team partner, interviewing industry professionals and attending Friday EDGE Fellow meetings, which generally take place at different companies throughout the area.

 Special Skills and Abilities:

 - Self-motivated to work with new concepts and find answers – sometimes in creative manners.

 - Able to work independently and collaboratively a must.

 - Excellent interpersonal and communication skills (i.e. phone and writing skills and carrying self professionally).

 - Proficiency in conducting market analysis using primary data, customer surveys and industry journals.

 - Advanced decision making and problem solving abilities.